Loading

 4. Policy

-The Australian Psychological Society (APS) upholds high standards of legal and ethical behaviour.
+The APS upholds high standards of legal and ethical behaviour.
 We are guided by our values to develop a culture of accountability, respectful dealings with others, and sound judgement.

-APS’ policy is to encourage anyone associated with the APS who becomes aware of serious misconduct to report that misconduct.
-The APS will not tolerate any retaliatory action or threats of retaliatory action against a person reporting such misconduct or any person involved in the investigation process.
+The APS’s policy is to encourage Whistleblowers who becomes aware of serious misconduct to report that misconduct.
+The APS will not tolerate any retaliatory action or threats of retaliatory action against a Whistleblower reporting such misconduct or any person involved in carrying out an investigation of Reportable Conduct.

 Procedures have been developed to ensure concerns about misconduct can be raised through a safe reporting and investigation process.
-It is essential that the reporting person should be able to make a report without fear of retribution, harassment, victimisation or discrimination.
+It is essential that the Whistleblower should be able to make a report without fear of retribution, harassment, victimisation or discrimination.

 The purposes of these procedures are to:

-• Outline how APS will investigate and resolve protected disclosures made in accordance with this policy.
+• Outline how the APS will investigate and resolve protected disclosures made in accordance with this Policy; and

 5. Reportable Conduct